 Helicopter mechanics are responsible for the maintenance and upkeep of helicopters.
-Helicopter mechanics’ tasks include:
+Helicopter mechanics’ daily work tasks include:

 - Performing routine inspections of helicopters

 - Replacing broken or damaged parts

 - Determining why a specific mechanical issue is occurring and correcting it

 As a mechanic, you have the important task of keeping the crafts safe and well-maintained.

 Before you can work as a mechanic, you must go through training and certification.
 The Federal Aviation Administration (FAA) requires you to receive its Airframe and Powerplant (A&P) certificate, which allows you to work on the entire aircraft.